basho/basho_docs/source/languages/en/riakcs/cookbooks/command-line-tools.md

 The following output would appear if the change were successful:

 ```
-Succesfully switched stanchion to 100.0.0.1:9999: This change is only effective until restart.
+Successfully switched stanchion to 100.0.0.1:9999: This change is only effective until restart.
 To make permanent change, be sure to edit app.config file.
 ```